 Each of these is one small thing.
 Each one is invisible until the accountant's report lands in May.
 Together — for a café doing roughly €25k a month — here's what's leaking out the back door.

 You scheduled for the busy Tuesday three weeks ago.
-The pattern shifted; you'd see it on a heatmap. ~€84 in wages on a thin day, eight Tuesdays a quarter.
+The pattern shifted; you'd catch it in the week-on-week view on nouz. ~€84 in wages on a thin day, eight Tuesdays a quarter.

 €4.800/month dairy spend × 2% silent drift × six weeks before it hits the P&L = €432 you can't get back.
 Catch it in week one and you re-negotiate.